The Chaos Factory: The inside story of corporate IT failure

 Business managers and shareholders alike will applaud this honest assessment that reveals the real root cause of IT project failure.
 They will be able to use the information contained in this book to protect themselves and demand better.

 Adam has spent more than thirty years programming and managing programmers for some of the largest companies in the world.
-He has also worked in startups, exposed to the latest technology and the newest methods.
+He has also worked in startups, exposing him to the latest technology and the newest methods.
 He is recognized by his peers for his vision, strategy, and ability to find innovative approaches to intractable situations, and has often been at the forefront of technology, with a track record for recognizing value before others do and picking winners.

 It all started in 1984, when he wrote his first commercial program, an optimizing media scheduler for an ad agency.
 Within 2 years he was architecting and installing Canada’s first ATM-over-fiber LAN implementation at Centennial College of Applied Arts and Technology in Toronto.
 Over the next ten years he continued to be at the leading edge of technology, responsible for other firsts such as Canada’s first industrial application of UNIX: paint shop automation and process control for General Motors Canada.

 In 1994, he committed to design all his applications as web-based applications, correctly anticipating what is now a standard, but a visionary move for the times.
 He designed and delivered a hosted Software as a Service (SaaS) platform to the Washington D.C. based Employee Relocation Council, a full five years before Salesforce.com made SaaS the business model of choice.
 He also designed and delivered secure data transfer services for the US Federal Home Loan Mortgage Corporation (Freddie Mac) and the International Air Transport Association (IATA).
-Adam moved on to become the CTO of IATA, where he launched six successful online businesses between 1998 and 2004.
+Adam moved on to become the CTO of IATA, where as an intrapreneur, he launched six successful online businesses between 1998 and 2004.